bofalot/redbetter/README.md

 ![REDBetter Logo](logo.png)

-REDBetter is a Python script that automatically transcodes and uploads FLAC torrents to redacted.ch.
-It can be run as a one-time script or as a web server that listens for webhook notifications.
+REDBetter is a Python script that automatically transcodes and uploads FLAC torrents to redacted.ch and orpheus.network.

 ## Features

 *   Automatically transcodes FLAC torrents to V0 and 320kbps MP3.
-*   Can be run as a one-time script to process all seeding torrents or specific releases.
-*   Can be run as a web server to transcode on demand via webhook notifications.
+*   Runs as a web server to transcode on demand via webhook notifications.
 *   Supports Docker for easy setup and deployment.
 *   Caches transcoded torrents to avoid duplicate work.